What is the Calculating Careers Fair?

 This year’s fair will be held in the Alan Turing Building, 11am-3pm on Wednesday 12th October 2016.

-What kind of opportunities will employers be advertising on the day?
+What kind of opportunities will they be advertising on the day?

 As well as their current graduate positions, many of the employers attending the Fair will also be recruiting to their internship schemes and summer placements, which can be a great way to build real-world experience of a specific company or sector.